TNOCS/csWeb-tile/README.md

 # csWeb-tile
-Wrapper around [MapBox's TileLive](https://github.com/mapbox/tilelive) application to offer a simple npm package for serving tile sources in csWeb.
+Wrapper around [MapBox's TileLive](https://github.com/mapbox/tilelive) application to offer a simple npm package for serving tile sources.
 You can run it standalone, as part of the csWeb server, or any other express-based server for that matter.
 In case you wish to serve tiles standalone, you may also take a look at [tessera](https://github.com/mojodna/tessera), a standalone tile server created by mojodna, who also made most of the tilelive modules.

 Currently, the following tilelive protocols are supported:
 * mbtiles (with raster data, not with vector tlies).
 Default location: ```tilesources\mbtiles```.